Solo & Chamber Ensemble, Instrumental

 Karen Kim, violin; Orion Weiss, piano // May 3, 2016, National Sawdust, Brooklyn, NY

-Incident for violin and piano is the third of my Incidents (following one for cello and piano and another for string quartet).
+Incident no. 2 for violin and piano is the third of my Incidents (following one for cello and piano and another for string quartet).
 These are instrumental chamber works that probe singular abstractions from within a deliberately narrative framework.
 An incident is something that happens (a spilled drink, an argument, a car crash); any incident, when deeply considered, may reveal some underlying truth (gravity, impatience) beyond its superficial details.
 My Incidents forgo the car crashes and spilled drinks, aiming immediately for the underlying phenomena.
 Mendelssohn wrote Songs without Words; these are Stories without Plots.
 The principle concerns of Incident for violin and piano are memory and elasticity: each a thing that may be tried to a breaking point.
 The work is dedicated to Karen Kim, my favorite violinist and favorite wife.

 Dreamers often lie (2014)

 Premiered April 25, 2014, by Kristin Lee, violin, and Patrick Castillo, spoken word and electronics, World Café Live, Philadelphia, PA

 Kristin Lee, violin; Patrick Castillo, spoken word and electronics // April 27, 2014, (Le) Poisson Rouge, New York, NY